Understanding The World Today. The Brisker Rov zt”l said about his father Rav Chaim zt”l that his father could tell what will be in 20

 The Rosh Hashanah is considered as a High Holiday.
 It is their custom to dip an apple in honey while wishing that “God grant us a good and sweet new year.”
 Good, or Tova, means the esoteric divine quality of kindness.
 On the other hand, sweet, or mesukah, refers to the transforming and sweetening of the sublime severities.
 Together, it means “severities with kindness.”

-Matzah cover is an opaque cloth that is used to cover the matzah or a thin, unleavened bread which is often eaten by Jewish people during the Passover.
+Matzah cover is a thick cloth that is used to cover the matzah or a thin, unleavened bread which is often eaten by Jewish people during the Passover.

 A siddur is a Jewish prayer book where the liturgy recited in synagogue services is written.
 The Jews may have one to use for their own, and it is also available at synagogue services.
 There are various editions of the siddur based on the different periods of history when it was written.
-Some versions may be influenced by the Jewish liturgical traditions while others can be due to the differences in ideologies.
+The Jewish liturgical traditions may influence some versions while others can be due to the differences in ideologies.

 A siddur also contains a set order of daily prayers aside from those that are recited on holidays.
 The term was derived from the Hebrew word meaning order.
 From time to time, sages added various prayers and other hymns to the siddur.